 Held at The Woodlands Emergency Training Center over an eight-week period, the CERT course is taught by a team of expert first responders with a full-scale disaster simulation exercise conducted at graduation.
 Classes meet one night a week for three hours, with most sessions involving practical exercises as well as classroom instruction.
 The course is free to citizens, 18 years and up.

-For more information or to register for CERT, please contact The Woodlands Fire Department, or Morgan Lumbley at the Montgomery County Office of Homeland Security and Emergency Management, telephone 936-523-3907/15, or email email@example.com.
+For more information, please contact The Woodlands Fire Department, or Morgan Lumbley at the Montgomery County Office of Homeland Security and Emergency Management, telephone 936-523-3907/15, or email firstname.lastname@example.org.